Wood Badge: Modern curriculum

+Every suggested topic is directed to have a list of competencies developed through various training programs.

-Generally, a Wood Badge course consists of classroom work, a series of self-study modules, outdoor training, and the Wood Badge "ticket" or "project".
-Classroom and outdoor training are often combined and taught together, and occur over one or more weeks or weekends.
+Generally, a Wood Badge course consists of classroom work, a series of self-study modules, outdoor training and the Wood Badge "ticket" or "project".
+Classroom and outdoor training are often combined and taught together and occur over one or more weeks or weekends.
 As part of completing this portion of the course, participants must write their tickets.

-The exact curriculum varies from country to country, but the training generally includes both theoretical and experiential learning.
+The exact curriculum varies from country to country but the training generally includes both theoretical and experiential learning.
 All course participants are introduced to the 1st Gilwell Scout group or Gilwell Scout Troop 1 (the latter name is used in the Boy Scouts of America and some other countries).
 In the Boy Scouts of America, they are also assigned to one of the traditional Wood Badge "critter" patrols.
 Instructors deliver training designed to strengthen the patrols.
-One-on-one work with an assigned troop guide helps each participant to reflect on what he has learned, so that he can better prepare an individualized "ticket".
+One-on-one work with an assigned troop guide helps each participant to reflect on what they have learned, so that he can better prepare an individualized "ticket".
 This part of the training program gives the adult Scouter the opportunity to assume the role of a Scout joining the original "model" troop, to learn firsthand how a troop ideally operates.
 The locale of all initial training is referred to as Gilwell Field, no matter its geographical location.